nilearn/nilearn/doc/maintenance.rst

     pip install tox

-You can tell set up certain environment or run certain command by calling ``tox``.
+You can set up certain environment or run certain command by calling ``tox``.

 Calling ``tox`` with no extra argument will simply run all the default commands defined in the tox configuration (``tox.ini``).